Diegetic Sound - this is a particular melody or sound which is realized by both the character and audience so they can both hear the same noise;

 Sound Motif - this is repeated sound or music which signifies a reoccurring mood, action or character

--darth Vader's death march sound motif is repeated in star wars
+for example:-darth Vader's death march sound motif is repeated in star wars

 - sound motif in Jaws to represent the shark approaching